wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 conflict resolution.
 Similar to the cuckoo hash table, the table itself is just a statically allocated array, the size of which equals the number of physical blocks in the data area.
+The novelty of this scheme is that blocks are allocated to files implicitly when the (inode number, logical block number) is first hashed to an unused entry, which allocates the physical block at the corresponding offset of the data area.
+In other words, there is a one-to-one correspondence between hash entries and data blocks, and by allocating a hash entry to a file, the file system also implicitly allocates the physical block.
+The paper noted that, although hash entries are statically allocated, they only occupy negligible space.
+Assuming 8-byte hash entry per 4KB block, the storage overhead is less than 0.2%.